 ‘A site insurance premium really is negligible considering the subsequent costs that can be incurred.’

-JM: A self-build warranty provides peace of mind in the years after you’ve completed your self-build, namely the first 10 years where a structural issue or defect is most likely to manifest.
+Q: Why should I take out a warranty considering it’s not mandatory?JM: A self-build warranty provides peace of mind in the years after you’ve completed your self-build, namely the first 10 years where a structural issue or defect is most likely to manifest.
 Knowing that you have a warranty in place to respond to and cover the cost of completing or rectifying work that has been affected by damage (attributable to a defect in the design, workmanship or materials) is priceless when dealing with a potential major claim.

-JM: Check this with your provider but the answer is usually yes.
+Q: Can the self-build insurance policy be extended if the work is not complete in the period I have selected?JM: Check this with your provider but the answer is usually yes.
 Standard policy periods are 12, 18 and 24 months, however there is should be an option to increase these in shorter increments if the project overruns.

-Back by popular demand, Selfbuild Live Dublin will host the Selfbuild Bootcamp on all three days of the show, 14th to 16th September in Citywest, covering everything you need to know about building and home improving in ROI.
+NEXT BOOTCAMP: JOIN US IN CORK!Back by popular demand, Selfbuild Live Cork will host the Selfbuild Bootcamp on all three days of the show, 9th to 10th November in Millstreet, covering everything you need to know about building and home improving in ROI.
 Get your FREE tickets here.

 SelfBuild Ireland has just launched a range of build cost calculators powered by online budgeting tool ProntoCalc.
 The Build Cost Calculator gives you a rough idea of how much your project will cost, contractor led.
 It’s free, quick and easy.
 You can use it below: div>